molekilla/rutha-2016/README.md

 # rutha-2016
-## a lean, npm based, hapi or lite-server based
+## a lean, npm based frontend seed
 ### angular 1 or 2 boilerplate with recipes
 ### in Typescript